gammasim/simtools/docs/source/developer_guidelines.rst

 file ``./build/html/index.html``.

 The documentation is written in reStructuredText (RST) format.
-Please make sure that you follow the RST format, as sphinx otherwise fails with error messages which are difficult to understand.
+Please make sure that you follow the RST format, as sphinx otherwise fails with error messages which are in some cases quite difficult to understand.

 Hints: